-Point of Contact: Chris Eads, AOPA Director of Outreach and Events - 301-695-2183; chris.eads@aopa.org; 421 Aviation Way, Frederick, MD 21701
+Point of Contact: Chris Eads, AOPA Director of Outreach and Events 301-695-2183; chris.eads@aopa.org 421 Aviation Way, Frederick, MD 21701

 REQUEST FOR PROPOSALS (RFP) SUMMARY: The AOPA Fly-ins were created in 2014 to "meet our members where they fly" and create an atmosphere of flying, fun, friends, and food.
-During our first year of events, over 16,000 members, guests, and aviation enthusiasts gathered in seven locations throughout the United States for a weekend of celebrating aviation and building relationships.
+During our first two years of events, close to 30,000 members, guests, and aviation enthusiasts have gathered in eleven locations throughout the United States for a weekend of celebrating aviation and building relationships.
 From attendees to exhibitors, from airport management to local municipalities, the verdict was clear: the AOPA Fly-Ins were a huge success!
-Four all new locations and our Frederick, MD AOPA Homecoming event in 2015 promise yet another year of engaging events and activities celebrating all things aviation.
+Four all new locations in 2016 promise yet another year of engaging events and activities celebrating all things aviation.

-With the vision to bring future fly-ins to new locations

-all over the United States, AOPA is inviting airports, cities, and aviation communities to propose hosting an AOPA Fly-In in coming years.
-This Request for Proposals seeks to draw interest and information from potential communities who would like to host an AOPA Fly-In at their airport in 2016, 2017, or 2018.
+With the vision to bring future fly-ins to new locations all over the United States, AOPA is inviting airports, cities, and aviation communities to propose hosting an AOPA Fly-In in coming years.
+This Request for Proposals seeks to draw interest and information from potential communities who would like to host an AOPA Fly-In at their airport in 2017, 2018, or 2019.

-Proposals should be copresented by the bidding airport manager, at least one on-field FBO/fuel provider, the governing airport authority (airport commission, board, municipality, etc.), and the local Air Traffic Control tower (if applicable).
-Additional signatories local such as aviation organizations or clubs, local Convention and Visitors Bureau, AOPA Airport Support Network Volunteers, etc. are encouraged.
+Proposals should be co-presented by the bidding airport manager, at least one on-field FBO/fuel provider, the governing airport authority (airport commission, board, municipality, etc.), and the local Air Traffic Control tower (if applicable).
+Additional signatories such as local aviation organizations or clubs, local Convention and Visitors Bureau, AOPA Airport Support Network Volunteers, etc. are encouraged.